qlemaire22/speech-music-detection/README.md

 - Block mixing
 - Background noise

-#### Configuration

-The different parameters of the data augmentation can changed in the file `smd/data/data_augmentation/config.py`.

-## Configuration
+## Experiment configuration

-You can configure the model and the parameters of the training in the file `config.json`.
+You can configure the model and the parameters of the training in the file `experiments.json`.
 Different models and optimizers can be choosen for this task.

 ### Models